Blake Johnson: Early life and education

 Johnson earned a Bachelor of Arts degree in political science and communications from Eckerd College and a Master of Arts in teaching from Marian University.

 Career

 In 2009 and 2010, Johnson worked as a communications advisor and speechwriter for Sue Errington's successful state senate campaign.
 From 2009 to 2011, he worked as a teacher with Teach For America.
 In 2011, he was the director of communications for the Marion County Democratic Party.
 From 2011 to 2013, he served as communications director and senior advisor for Congressman André Carson.
 He joined Complete College America in 2013, working as the organization's communications director until 2017 and vice president of strategy until 2018.
 He represented the 12th district on the Indianapolis City-County Council from 2016 to 2020.
-Since 2018, he has been the president and CEO of IndyHub.
+He is the interim CEO of The Parks Alliance of Indianapolis.
 Johnson was appointed to the Indiana House of Representatives in July 2020.
 He also serves as ranking member of the House Local Government Committee.